Ancient World Seminar 2017

 English Landscapes and Identities

 The English Landscapes and Identities project (funded by the European Research Council) attempted to bring together all the major digital sources of archaeological information on the English landscape for the period from 1500 BC to AD 1086.
-We were interested in the possibilities of large-scale digital data for revealing patterns of life and landscape organization across England as a whole, but also regional differences.
+We were interested in the possibilities of large-scale digital data for revealing patterns of life and landscape organisation across England as a whole, but also regional differences.
 This seminar will present some of the major results of the project, looking at the influences generating archaeological evidence, but also variations in artefact use, landscape clearance, fields and settlement across England from the prehistoric period, through the Roman occupation and into the early medieval world.
-Issues of continuity and change have been rethought around scales of change and the notion of identity was also addressed.
+Continuity and change have been rethought around scales of change and the notion of identity was also addressed.

 Philipp Stockhammer, Ludwig-Maximilians-Universität München